|

 The Frugal Editor,

-second in the HowToDoItFrugally series, shares my system for
+second edition and second in multi award-winning HowToDoItFrugally series, shares my system for

 keep editing gremlins at bay.